Wikipedia Graph Dataset

 It is a bit longer than the previous one.
 We have added the part that fetches edges between all pages that we have extracted in the previous query.
 Click on the image below to interact with the network.

 Once we have extracted the subnetwork of GoT characters, we can look at the popularity of the characters on Wikipedia according to visitor interests.
-To do that, we need to query another part of our dataset that is stored in Apache Cassandra database.
+To do that, we need to query another part of our dataset that is stored in .parquet files.

 To take a look at the popularity of GoT characters over time on Wikipedia, we need IDs of the pages we are interested in.
-We can extract the IDs from the previous query (we can export them in a CSV file) and use them to query Cassandra in the following way:
+We can extract the IDs from the previous query (we can export them in a CSV file) and use them to query tables stored in parquet files.

 There are many ways to use activity information.
 For example, take a look at one of our latest projects on Wikipedia viewership anomaly detection.